-When Dean sees the article in the paper indicating that he's being investigated by the F.B.I., he says "They have NO Sullivan protection for this."
+When Robert Clayton Dean sees the article in the paper indicating that he's being investigated by the F.B.I., he says "They have no Sullivan protection for this."
 He's referring to the Supreme Court case New York Times v.
 Sullivan, which set the standard for defamation cases brought against media companies.

 The Ruby lingerie store is actually the doctored store front of Lambda Rising, a well-known gay bookstore on Connecticut Avenue in Washington, D.C.

-Will Smith turned down a role in another conspiracy thriller Snake Eyes (1998) to star in this film.
+Will Smith turned down a role in another conspiracy thriller, Snake Eyes (1998), to star in this movie.

 On the extended DVD version, Fiedler (Jack Black) goes into more sexually graphic detail about his attraction to the maid, and his overall attraction to women who don't shave in general.

-Lisa Bonet portrays Will Smith's ex-girlfriend.
-Bonet's real life daughter, Zoë Kravitz, portrayed Will Smith's daughter in After Earth (2013).
+Lisa Bonet portrayed Will Smith's ex-girlfriend.
+Bonet's real-life daughter, Zoë Kravitz, portrayed Will Smith's daughter in After Earth (2013).

-Further connection to The Conversation (1974): The surveillance scene that takes place in Mount Vernon Square is very similar to the opening scene in The Conversation, which also features a conversation between a man and woman walking around the park.
+Further connection to The Conversation (1974): The surveillance scene that takes place in Mount Vernon Square is very similar to the opening scene in The Conversation (1974), which also featured a conversation between a man and woman walking around the park.

 The computer used by Daniel Leon Zavitz (Jason Lee) at his apartment to make a copy of the assassination's video on a removable media is a SUN Microsystems Ultra10 workstation.

-Hans Zimmer was the original composer for the film, but was eventually replaced by Trevor Rabin and Harry Gregson-Williams.
+Hans Zimmer was the original composer for this movie, but was eventually replaced by Trevor Rabin and Harry Gregson-Williams.

 Tom Sizemore played in a scene in True Romance (1993) in which multiple heavily armed groups of men faced each other at gunpoint in a small room with a shoot-out massacre as result.
 A similar scene appeared in Saving Private Ryan (1998), also featuring Sizemore.
 This movie contains another such scene, again featuring Sizemore.

-Robert Clayton Dean tells his wife (played by Regina King), "You're the only woman for me.
+Robert Clayton Dean (Will Smith) tells his wife, Carla (Regina King), "You're the only woman for me.
 You and Janet Jackson."
-Regina King co-starred with Janet Jackson in Poetic Justice (1993).
+King appeared with Jackson in Poetic Justice (1993).

-The opening scene indicates the conversation with and murder of Hammersley took place at Occuquan Park, Maryland.
-The scene was actually shot at the Loch Raven Fishing Center at 12101 Dulaney Valley Rd., Phoenix, MD 21131 just north of Towson.
+The opening scene indicates the conversation with and murder of Representative Phillip Hammersley (Jason Robards, Jr.) took place at Occuquan Park, Maryland.
+The scene was shot at the Loch Raven Fishing Center at 12101 Dulaney Valley Road, Phoenix, Maryland, just north of Towson.
 Occoquan Regional Park (note the spelling difference) is located south of D.C. in Virginia, not north of Baltimore.

-The film cast includes four Oscar winners: Gene Hackman, Jason Robards, Jr., Jon Voight, and Grant Heslov; and one Oscar nominee: Will Smith.
+The cast includes five Oscar winners: Gene Hackman, Jason Robards, Jr., Jon Voight, Grant Heslov, and Regina King; and one Oscar nominee: Will Smith.

-The Ecology Flag circa the first Earth Day can be seen on the truck of Daniel Zavitz as he drives away from retrieving the tape.
-In the shot where the man radio's the license plate number, the green and yellow flag can be seen on the upper left of the tailgate.
+The Ecology Flag circa the first Earth Day can be seen on the truck of Daniel Leon Zavitz as he drives away from retrieving the tape.
+In the shot where the man radios the license plate number, the green and yellow flag can be seen on the upper left of the tailgate.
 The symbol was formed by taking the letters "e" and "o", taken from the words "environment" and "organism", and putting them in superposition, thereby forming a shape reminiscent of the Greek letter Theta.
-Zavitz also exclaims "Fuck a Duck" when he realizes what his hidden camera captures.
+Zavitz also exclaims "fuck a duck" when he realizes what his hidden camera captures.
 He is a nature photographer monitoring the migratory patterns of Canadian geese.

-The murder of Representative Hammersley (Jason Robards, Jr.) is copied to flash media by Daniel Zavitz (Jason Lee).
-The form factor of the media to which the recording is copied to is PCMCIA.
+The murder of Representative Phillip Hammersley (Jason Robards, Jr.) is copied to flash media by Daniel Leon Zavitz (Jason Lee).
+The form factor of the media to which the recording is copied is PCMCIA.

-Gabriel Byrne and Loren Dean played major roles in The End of Violence (1997), another film that deals with the social perils of techno-surveillance.
+Gabriel Byrne and Loren Dean appeared in The End of Violence (1997), another movie that dealt with the social perils of techno-surveillance.